lh1207/LocoQuest/DESIGN.md

                 The Product Owner/Scrum Master/DevOps person on your team should select stories to play for each sprint, from the list of available stories in the Product Backlog.
         As long as you have the tasks in GitHub Projects, under Projects, and associated with milestones, you do not need to repeat them in the design doc.
 I'll look at the Project and Milestone view to see them.

-8) Scrum Roles, and who will fill those roles
+- Scrum Roles, and who will fill those roles
+    - Product Owner:
+    - Scrum Master:
+    - Development Team: Levi Huff

-9) Communication tool you will use for your 8:00 Sunday group stand up (Zoom, Teams, etc.)  If you choose a different tool and/or different time, that's fine, just indicate it in the document.
+- Communication tool you will use for your 8:00 Sunday group stand up (Zoom, Teams, etc.)  If you choose a different tool and/or different time, that's fine, just indicate it in the document.
+    - We will be using Teams and have decided to be flexible with everyone's time, for example some will meet on Saturday evening, and others are flexible with almost anytime that works for the group since they're all online this semester.